I love peaches.

 - Process in boiling water bath for 25 minutes, beginning when the water returns to a full boil.
 Remove from the water bath and allow to cool in a non drafty place for 12-24 hours.
 Check the seals and refrigerate any that didn’t seal properly.
 Wipe the jars down with warm soapy water to remove any residue and use within a year.

 How to preserve peaches by dehydrating.

-- Dehydrating peaches is a great way to have them for quick snacks.
+Dehydrating is a great way to preserve peaches and have them for quick snacks.
 Dehydrated peaches are great for mixing in granola, trail mix, or packing up for camping or hiking.
 They can have a bit of a sour tart taste, but are still delicious.
 To get them ready for the dehydrator:

 - Follow the above directions to peel and pit the peaches.
 Leaving the skin on can cause them to get bitter or tough.

 - Cut into equal sized slices and place in a large bowl.

 - For dehydrated peach chips, slice in thin slices instead of chopping into pieces.